General Hospital of Paris: Founding

 Like the other western European states, France dealt with an increase in mendicancy beginning in the sixteenth century.
 This increase fueled anxiety about maintaining social stability and motivated the creation of more severe penalties for begging, such as branding, whipping, and forced labor.
 In the years prior to the establishment of the General Hospital, the devastation of the Fronde resulted in a particularly large influx of beggars into Paris.
 The growing population of beggars was approximately 40,000 people, many of whom were refugees impoverished during the wars.
 This amount would have constituted roughly 10% of the Parisian population.

 To alleviate such destitution, in 1652 the Company of the Blessed Sacrament, an active French Catholic secret society, started relief efforts centered around the development of a charitable storehouse.
 However, after the wars' conclusion, the company decided to advocate for a policy of confinement, a more long-term solution to the city's poverty and mendicancy.
 The company had taken an interest in confining the Parisian poor ever since 1633, impressed by apparent successes of the first General Hospital in Lyon.
 However, this proposed solution also had precedents within the city itself.
 For instance, from 1612 to 1618, the Hôpital des Pauvres Enfermés—an early attempt at building a Parisian general hospital—locked up local beggars and subjected them to a system of forced labor.
 However, this effort was short-lived due to financial difficulties, political conflicts, and a sharp increase in the refugee population, among other challenges.
-Later on, in 1632, the Parliament of Paris again began to apprehend beggars, this time using them as forced laborers for the city sewers.
+Later on, in 1632, the Parlement of Paris again began to apprehend beggars, this time using them as forced laborers for the city sewers.

 Consequently, the idea of confinement had already been introduced when Christophe du Plessis-Montbard, a devoted member of the Company of the Blessed Sacrament, began to work with the Parliament in 1653 on developing plans for a new Parisian general hospital.
 Also instrumental in shaping these plans were Les Dames de la Charité, an organization of wealthy lay women led at the time by Marie Madeleine d’Aiguillon.
 The General Hospital of Paris was ultimately established three years later in 1656 by a royal edict of Louis XIV.
 The hospital was endowed not just with authority on its own premises, but also with jurisdiction over all the poor residents of the city.

 Michel Foucault identifies the founding of the Parisian General Hospital as a key moment in the continent-wide trend towards confining the poor.
 Similar establishments were founded during the same time period in modern-day Switzerland, United Kingdom, Poland, Germany, Russia, and Ireland.